Movies & Watches: Omega Edition

 Goldeneye becomes the biggest grossing movie of all Bond films at this point since Moonraker and see's a new watch company to take an interest in the James Bond franchise and is a fantastic move for the Omega watch brand.
 Shown here is Pierce Brosnan and his new Omega Seamaster, quartz version.

 It's not just the good guys having a piece of the Omega action, bad guy Alec Trevelyan from Goldeneye also wears the same model of watch, an Omega Seamaster this time on a black custom strap.

-Bad guy Alec Trevelyan (Sean Bean) and Natalya Simonova (Izabella Scorupco) and the Omega Seamaster
+Bad guy Alec Trevelyan (Sean Bean) with Natalya Simonova (Izabella Scorupco) and the Omega Seamaster

 Tomorrow Never Dies (1997)